Re-State/Resources/README.md

 # resources
-A place to collect Re:State resources
+A place to share your favourite brain research tips and tricsk with your fellow Re:Staters